MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 The ServiceNow connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
 Indexed data appears in the search results and is visible to all users in the organization or users who have access to them via user criteria permission respectively.
 If a knowledge article is not enabled with a user criteria, it will appear in search results of everyone in the organization.

+To access the Knowledge base articles in ServiceNow, users need both Article-level permissions and KB-level permissions.
+When using the ServiceNow Knowledge Base connector, if there are no Article-level restrictions, it will apply the Knowledge Base-level permissions.
+However, if there are Article-level restrictions, those will take priority over the Knowledge Base-level restrictions.

+>[!IMPORTANT]
-The connector supports default user criteria permissions without advanced scripts.
+>* The connector supports default user criteria permissions without advanced scripts.
 When the connector encounters a user criteria with advanced script, all data using that user criteria will not appear in search results.
+>* The connector does not apply intersection of Knowledge base-level and Article-level permissions, instead honors Article-level permissions directly.

 If you choose **Only people with access to this data source**, you need to further choose whether your ServiceNow instance has Azure Active Directory (AAD) provisioned users or Non-AAD users.